venelinpetrov/ctype/README.md

 })(window.Africa = window.Africa || {}); // (mandatory)
 ```
-Note: I see some "weak" spots right now, like why the kit should be provided as ` '/AfricaKit/' ` and not simply ` 'AfricaKit' `
-and the strange looking empty array on the first line.
-Just close your eyes and meditate.
-If your day is sunny make PR!

 ### Connections
 Firstly it's important to know how the things are connected.
 It's pretty simple in this case